MG Software.

 Standard Bug Report

-Classic bug report format with all essential fields: summary, reproduction steps, expected/actual behaviour, severity, priority and environment.
+Classic bug report format with all essential fields: summary, reproduction steps, expected and actual behaviour, severity, priority, environment and attachments.
+Also includes fields for affected component and assigned developer.

-Best for: Suited for most software projects where testers, product owners or end users need to report bugs in a structured way.
+Best for: Suited for most software projects where testers, product owners or end users need to report bugs in a structured and consistent way.

 Visual Bug Report

-Template emphasising visual documentation: annotated screenshots, screen recordings, DOM snapshots and design-versus-implementation comparison.
+Template emphasising visual documentation: annotated screenshots with markings, screen recordings, DOM snapshots, design (Figma) versus implementation comparison, and responsive layout deviations per breakpoint.

 API/Backend Bug Report

-Technical bug report template with fields for endpoint, request payload, response body, HTTP status code, database state and relevant log lines.
+Technical bug report template with fields for endpoint URL, HTTP method, request headers and payload, response body and status code, database state, relevant log lines and stack trace information.

-Best for: Perfect for backend and API bugs where detailed technical information is needed to trace the root cause.
+Best for: Perfect for backend and API bugs where detailed technical information is needed to trace the root cause without the developer having to recreate the scenario.

 How to use